Honors & Awards

 Before Nebraska: Alvarado was a late addition to Nebraska’s signing class, as he signed a letter of intent in April of 2014 • The Salinas, Puerto Rico, native was picked in the 33rd round of the 2014 MLB Draft by the Red Sox, but turned down professional baseball to become a Husker • Tabbed as a 2014 Canada/Puerto Rico first-team all-region pick by Perfect Game and a second-team underclass All-American in 2013 by Perfect Game • Ranked as the No. 3 high school player in Puerto Rico and the No. 165 high school recruit overall by Perfect Game • Attended Montverde Academy in Florida in 2013, before returning to Puerto Rico for his senior season • Attended the Puerto Rico Baseball Academy and was coached by Hector Stewart • Played club baseball for FTB Puerto Rico under George Gonzalez.

 Personal: Born on Jan.
-5, 1997 • Son of Marlene Bermudez • Majoring in hospitality, restaurant and tourism management.
+5, 1997 • Son of Marlene Bermudez • Earned his bachelor's degree as a hospitality, restaurant and tourism management major in December of 2018.